pflanze/functional-perl/README.md

 ---

-# Functional programming on Perl 5
+# Functional programming on Perl (5)

 This project aims to provide modules as well as tutorials and introductionary materials and other knowledge to work in a functional style on Perl.
+Currently the focus is on getting it to work well for programs on Perl 5.
+We'd appreciate discussing and collaborating with people working on Perl 6 now already, though, so as to adapt where useful.

 <with_toc>